EgoEngineModding/ego.nefsedit/readme.txt

 *** Use at your own risk.
 Backup your files. ***

+Features:
+- Open a NeFS archive and browse contents.
+- Extract files (individually) from an archive.
+- Replace files in an archive.
+- Save archives.

+What's NOT supported:
+- A lot of things.
+- Multiple extraction of files, extraction of directories, etc.
+- Sorting items in editor.
+- Adding items to an archive.
+- Creating new archives from scratch.
+- A lot more.

+Other notes:
+- game.nefs not guaranteed to work.
+- Items aren't sorted by type or by filename.

+CHANGELOG

+Version 0.2.0
+- Added context menu when right-clicking items.
+- Added keyboard shortcut keys.
+- Added ability to save archive in place (in addition to Save As).
+- Using .NET compression library for extraction now.
+- Removed dependency on offzip and packzip.

 Version 0.1.2
 - Using .NET compression library instead of spawning packzip processes.